ginintaxas/Delfi_LT_webscraper/README.md

-# delfi lt web scraper
+# Delfi lt web scraper

 ## Description
 A Python-based web scraper that extracts top page articles from www.delfi.lt.
 It fetches and parses web pages, then saves the data in txt/csv/Sqlite format.